How to Stop Sick Building Syndrome with Mold Investigating & Testing

 Condensation lines on commercial HVAC systems should be regularly serviced to avoid moisture problems.
 Any leaking condensation on flooring or inside walls should be promptly and properly dried and repaired.

 Professional moisture analysis and testing can quickly find the cause of your sick building syndrome problem.
-You can get this service from GLS Engineering, your local Charleston commercial services specialist.
+You can get this service from GLS Engineering & Testing, your local Charleston commercial services specialist.
 Our professional mold testers can perform all types of testing to get to the roof of the sick building syndrome problem.

 Volatile organic compounds can cause sick building syndrome as well.
 VOCs are gases released from everyday household cleaning products and building materials such as carpeting, pressed wood, and paint.